Lamor Whitehead: 2024 fraud conviction

+Whitehead denied the accusations in court and proclaimed to his social media followers that he was innocent, including flashing confidential court documents on camera during a livestream ahead of the trial conclusion.
+He was convicted and remanded to jail in May 2024.
+On June 17, 2024, Whitehead was sentenced to nine years in prison.

+He had initially sued comedian Tasha K for accusing him of fraud.
+However, the judge dismissed the case citing that the comedian was telling the truth.

 Leaders of Tomorrow International Churches

 Whitehead founded the Leaders of Tomorrow International Churches in March 2014.

 Friendship with Eric Adams and political aspirations

-Adams and Whitehead struck up a friendship that goes back to 2013.
+Eric Adams and Whitehead struck up a friendship that goes back to 2013.
 While Adams was Brooklyn Borough President, Whitehead appeared by his side at numerous high-profile events beginning in 2016.
 During Adams' campaign for Borough President, Whitehead falsely claimed that he had created a collaborative justice initiative with the Brooklyn District Attorney.
 In August 2013, Adams introduced Whitehead at a concert, calling the pastor “my good friend and good brother.”
-Adams presented Whitehead’s mother with an honorary citation in 2015 and gave a key to Brooklyn to Foxy Brown in February 2016.
+Whitehead used this to start a bogus youth program.

 Whitehead ran for Brooklyn Borough President in 2021.

 In 2022, Whitehead was thought to have worked with Adams to arrange the surrender of man suspected of shooting another rider on the subway.
-Whitehead arrived up for the surrender at a Manhattan police precinct driving a grey Rolls-Royce.
+Whitehead arrived for the surrender at a Manhattan police precinct driving a gray Rolls-Royce.